zxfae/git_commit_counter/README.md

 Updates the counter file (~/.git_commit_counts_<project>_<branch>) with the highest count for each type.
 Useful after resetting history, fixing commit messages, or manual counter file changes.

+4. Reset Commit Counts
+Reset commit counts for the current branch, clearing the counter file to start fresh.
+Syntax:
+gm reset

+Example:
+gm reset

+Output:
+✅ Commit counts reset

+Details:

+Deletes the counter file (~/.git_commit_counts_<project>_<branch>) and creates an empty one.
+Useful after major history changes (e.g., rebasing or resetting commits) when you want to restart counting.

 Examples

 Create Multiple Commits with Aliases: